 V. JURISDICTION

-75. The Applicant requests that this class action be exercised before the Superior Court in the district of Laval, notably because [...] the case was initially filed in this district.
+75. The Applicant requests that this class action be exercised before the Superior Court in the district of Laval, notably because he is a consumer and resides in this district.

 FOR THESE REASONS, MAY IT PLEASE THE COURT: